OHDSI/CommonDataModel/Documentation/CommonDataModel_Wiki_Files/StandardizedVocabularies/DRUG_STRENGTH.md

   * Sometimes, one Ingredient is listed with different units within the same drug.
 This is very rare, and usually this happens if there are more than one Precise Ingredient.
 For example, 'Penicillin G, Benzathine 150000 UNT/ML / Penicillin G, Procaine 150000 MEQ/ML Injectable Suspension' contains Penicillin G in two different forms.
   * Sometimes, different ingredients in liquid drugs are listed with different units in the denominator_unit_concept_id.
 This is usually the case if the ingredients are liquids themselves (concentration provided as mL/mL) or solid substances (mg/mg).
 In these cases, the general assumptions is made that the density of the drug is that of water, and one can assume 1 g = 1 mL.
   * All Drug vocabularies containing Standard Concepts have entries in the DRUG_STRENGTH table.
+  * There is now a Concept Class for supplier information whose relationships can be found in CONCEPT_RELATIONSHIP with a relationship_id of 'Has supplier' and 'Supplier of'